DHyukjuK/my-disclosure-game/README.md

-### Data access, backups, and admin download
+### Data access and backups

 - The app saves participant responses to `disclosure_game_data.csv` on the server where the app runs.
-This CSV does not sync back to GitHub automatically, but the app includes optional local timestamped backups and an admin-only CSV export.
+This CSV does not sync back to GitHub automatically, but the app includes optional local timestamped backups and a public CSV export.
-- To download collected data from a deployed app: open the deployed Streamlit app, enter the `ADMIN_KEY` in the sidebar admin login, and click the **Download collected data CSV** button.
+- To download collected data from a deployed app: open the deployed Streamlit app and click the **Download collected data CSV** button available in the sidebar.
-- The app supports automatic local backups on submission and a manual "Create local backup now" admin button.
+- The app supports automatic local backups on submission and a manual "Create local backup now" button visible in the sidebar.
 Backups are stored in `backups/` by default as `disclosure_game_data_YYYYMMDD_HHMMSS.csv`.

 **Environment / Streamlit Secrets**

-- `ADMIN_KEY` (required for admin): set this in Streamlit Cloud or as an environment variable to allow admin logins and CSV export.
 - Default backup behavior: set these in Streamlit Secrets or environment variables (optional):

 ```text